 - Television Management

-According to Stern, students will have the opportunity to explore “new industry concepts” and “analyze leading companies” such as Disney, NBC Universal, Sony, Time Warner, and Viacom.
+Students in EMT programs will have the opportunity to explore new industry concepts and analyze leading companies such as Disney, NBC Universal, Sony, Time Warner, and Viacom.

-Which Schools Offer an MBA in Entertainment, Media, and Technology?
+Which Schools Offer an Online MBA in Entertainment, Media and Technology?

-The MBA in EMT is a growing degree path and it comes in a number of different forms.
-As such, the program is also called Media and Technology, Entertainment and Media Management, and Media, Entertainment, and Sports, to name just a few.
+The MBA in EMT is a developing degree path that is also called Media and Technology, Entertainment and Media Management, Media Management, and Media, Entertainment and Sports, to name a few.
 While program names may differ slightly, all have heavy technology, media and entertainment coursework.
 The following schools offer online programs:

-If you are interested in a specific business school that does not offer all of the components of this degree, consider taking additional electives to fill any gaps.
+If you are interested in a specific business school that does not offer every component of this degree, consider taking additional electives to fill any gaps.
 Most business programs allow students to choose a number of free electives, so inquire within.
 Another option is to choose multiple specializations.
 Many business programs allow this option as well.

 "Computer and Information Systems Managers."
 U.S. Department of Labor, Occupational Outlook Handbook, 2016-17.
 U.S. Bureau of Labor Statistics, 17 Dec.
 2015.
 Web.
 14 Sept.
 2016.